kevinwortman/tuffix/docs/install.md

 1. Install [VirtualBox 6.1](https://www.virtualbox.org/wiki/Download_Old_Builds_6_1) on your host computer.
 [Version 6.1.34](https://download.virtualbox.org/virtualbox/6.1.34/) is the tested version, but newer versions should be compatible

     - Apple computers with OS X 10.13 or later will encounter problems installing VirtualBox.
-If your installation failed, please see https://medium.com/@DMeechan/fixing-the-installation-failed-virtualbox-error-on-mac-high-sierra-7c421362b5b5.
+If your installation failed, please see [this](https://medium.com/@DMeechan/fixing-the-installation-failed-virtualbox-error-on-mac-high-sierra-7c421362b5b5) forum.
 VirtualBox must be installed successfully first before moving on to the next step.

     - Apple M1 Computers are ARM based and are not supported for native or VM based Tuffix installations